Diocese of Kidapawan

-The Roman Catholic Diocese of Kidapawan (Lat: Dioecesis Kidapavanensis) is a diocese of the Roman Rite of the Latin Church of the Catholic Church in the Philippines.
+The Diocese of Kidapawan (Lat: Dioecesis Kidapavanensis) is a Latin Catholic diocese of the Catholic Church in the Philippines.
 Its cathedral is in Kidapawan City.

 History

 The origin of the Diocese of Kidapawan goes back to the first Jesuit missionaries who introduced Christianity to Mindanao in the late 17th century.

 The Prelature of Kidapawan was erected on June 12, 1976.
 Bishop Federico O. Escaler, SJ, was elected first prelate ordinary and took over the prelature on Sept.
 6, 1976.
 In 1980, Bishop Orlando B. Quevedo, OMI, was elected bishop-prelate, and ordained on Oct.
 28, 1980 at the Cathedral of Kidapawan, North Cotabato.
 On Nov.
 15, 1982 the Prelature of Kidapawan was elevated to a diocese.
 Bishop Juan de Dios Pueblos was appointed diocesan bishop on Feb.
 3, 1987.

 Mindanao conflict

 Mindanao was generally peaceful at the time the first settlers from Visayas and Luzon arrived.
 Natives and Muslims were friendly to the settlers then.
 Forests, rivers and wild animals were as yet undisturbed.
 When the logging companies and the settlers later cleared many areas to open up the rice lands, a few rich settlers began the rubber plantations around Kidapawan.
 Then land grabbing became a big issue.

 In the early 1970s, the Muslim-Christian conflict erupted.
 This was branded a religious conflict when in fact it was not.
 It was actually caused by incidents connected to land-grabbing and to unscrupulous politicians organizing armed groups.
 Many atrocities were committed and many communities destroyed.
 When martial law was declared in 1972, the National Democratic Front - NPA again made Mindanao a land of conflict.

 It was against the background of conflict that the Prelature of Kidapawan was born.
 This was the term of Bishop Federico Escaler, and he lost no time in convening the First Prelature General Assembly of Kidapawan in 1977.
 This assembly articulated the prelature's thrust then as Education for Justice.

 In 1980, Bishop Escaler was transferred to Ipil and Bishop Orlando Quevedo took over the prelature.
 This was a period of intense growth of the basic ecclesial communities (BECs) with an orientation for justice.
 Most lay leaders became targets and some were killed.
 Included in this carnage was Father Tullio Favali, PIME.
 Every year Favali's death anniversary is celebrated as a Day of the Martyrs in the diocese.